 By now, you know that happy employees are more productive and less likely to quit.
-But, if you’re like most employers, sustaining this happiness can be a struggle.
+But, if you’re like most employers, sustaining job satisfaction can be a struggle.

 Offering a generous employee bonus program can be just the right incentive to keep highly motivated employees from looking for work elsewhere.